 Research Fellowships – Talmud Skills

-This fellowship opportunity is for students participating full time in the Pardes Year/Semester program.
-The Talmud Skills Research Fellow will assist Daniel Reifman in developing his Intermediate/Advanced Talmud Skills course into a curriculum and/or online resource.
-This will be distributed to schools and educators through the Pardes Center For Jewish Education.
+The Talmud Skills Research Fellow will assist Rabbi Daniel Reifman in developing his Intermediate/Advanced Talmud Skills course into a curriculum and/or online resource.
+This will be distributed to schools and educators through the Pardes Center for Jewish Educators.

 1. Tools for parsing the Talmud text and structuring Talmudic discussions